petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 The `clay.css` and `main.css` files must be hosted remotely to use this type of client extension.
 ```

-Use this `type` value in your `client-extension.yaml` file to specify a theme CSS client extension:
+Specify a Theme CSS client extension in your `client-extension.yaml` file:

 ```yaml
 type: themeCSS